The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

 The program will provide a thorough background in chemistry, biology, physics

-The curriculum culminates in individual research opportunities that will allow students to develop their skills beyond their coursework experiences.
+The curriculum culminates in group and individual research experiences that allow students to develop their skills both within and beyond their coursework experiences.

 - Design experiments and understand the limitations that come with the experimental approach

 - Use oral, written and visual presentations to present their work to both a scientifically literate audience and the general public

 - Demonstrate basic quantitative literacy skills, basic laboratory and research skills

 At St. Louis College of Pharmacy, we believe innovative research is vital to improving patient care.
 We’re creating opportunities for students and faculty to engage in research that pushes the boundaries of our knowledge and builds healthier communities.
 Students at every level have opportunities to engage in meaningful research alongside expert faculty and clinicians.

 Research at the College includes work in the Center for Clinical Pharmacology that seeks to improve the treatment of pain.
 Researchers at the College are creating better uses for existing pain medication and creating new drugs with less risk of addiction.